dailymotion/oplog/README.md

 The `timestamp` must represent the last modification date of the object as an RFC 3339 representation.

 The `oplog-sync` command is used with this dump in order to perform the sync.
 This command will connect to the database, do the comparisons and generate the necessary oplog events to fix the deltas.
-This command does not need an `oplogd` agent to be running.
+This command does not need an `oplogd` agent to be running in order to perform its task.

+Note that the `oplog-sync` command is the perfect tool to boostrap an oplog with an existing API.

 BE CAREFUL, any object absent of the dump having a timestamp lower than the most recent timestamp present in the dump will be deleted from the oplog.